johnwry/dm2/markdown/colossians/colossians.md

-    b) God did not <strong><u>work</u></strong> through the apostle Paul based on his heritage, even though he was a <em>Hebrew of the Hebrews</em>.
+    b) God did not <strong><u>work</u></strong> through the apostle Paul based on his heritage, even though he was a * Hebrew of the Hebrews* .
     Romans 11:1, 2 Corinthians 11:22, Philippians 3:5